DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-edit-row.md

 # TableEditRow Plugin Reference

-A plugin that renders a row with data editors if the row is in editing state.
+A plugin that renders a row being edited.

 ## User Reference